 Role Scope Indicate whether In- house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditin g Firm Reporting process The Internal Audit Department of the Company provides independent, objective assurance and consulting services designed to add value and improve the operations of the Company and its subsidiaries, and help the Petron Group accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
-The scope of work of the Internal Audit Department is to assist the Board and Management in determining whether the risk management, control, and governance processes within the Petron Group, as designed and represented by Management, are adequate and effective in a manner to ensure that: • significant exposures to risks are appropriately identified and adequately managed; • significant financial, managerial, and operating information is accurate, reliable, and timely; • employees' and the Company's actions are in compliance with policies, standards, procedures, and applicable laws and regulations; • resources are acquired In-house with outsourcing Audit Head: Ronaldo T. Ferrer The Internal Audit Department reports functionally to the Audit Committee to ensure and maintain the independence of internal audit function.
-The Internal Audit Department (i) conducts audit activities in accordance with the International Standards for the Professional Practice of Internal Auditing formulated by The Institute of Internal Auditors, (ii) conducts assurance services by evaluating and contributing to the improvement of risk management, internal control and governance systems, (iii) reports the results of review to concerned members of Management who are held responsible for insuring that corrective action is taken within a economically, used efficiently, and adequately protected; objectives and goals for operations or programs are achieved; and effectiveness, efficiency and continuous improvement are promoted in the Company's operating systems and processes. reasonable period after a deficiency is reported, (iv) reports to the Audit Committee, the Chairman and the President the status of audit activities, major observations and recommendations, and all identified potential conflicts of interest, (v) submits annual audit plans to the Audit Committee and Management for their approval, and (vi) coordinates the Audit Committee and Management
+The scope of work of the Internal Audit Department is to assist the Board and Management in determining whether the risk management, control, and governance processes within the Petron Group, as designed and represented by Management, are adequate and effective in a manner to ensure that: • significant exposures to risks are appropriately identified and adequately managed; • significant financial, managerial, and operating information is accurate, reliable, and timely; • employees' and the Company's actions are in compliance with policies, standards, In-house with outsourcing Audit Head: Ronaldo T. Ferrer The Internal Audit Department reports functionally to the Audit Committee and administratively to the CFO to ensure and maintain the independence of internal audit function.
+The Internal Audit Department (i) conducts audit activities in accordance with the International Standards for the Professional Practice of Internal Auditing formulated by The Institute of Internal Auditors, (ii) conducts assurance services by evaluating and contributing to the improvement of risk management, internal control and governance systems, (iii) reports the

+procedures, and results of review to

+applicable laws and concerned members

+regulations; of Management who

+• resources are are held responsible

+acquired for insuring that

+economically, used corrective action is

+efficiently, and taken within a

+adequately reasonable period

+protected; after a deficiency is

+• objectives and goals reported, (iv) reports

+for operations or to the Audit

+programs are Committee, the

+achieved; and Chairman and the

+• effectiveness, President the status

+efficiency and of audit activities,

+continuous major observations

+improvement are and

+promoted in the recommendations,

+Company's operating and all identified

+systems and potential conflicts of

+processes. interest, (v) submits

+annual audit plans to

+the Audit Committee

+and Management

+for their approval,

+and (vi) coordinates

+with the external

+auditor to ensure

+adequate audit

+coverage and to

+minimize duplicate

+efforts.